The quantum non-linear $\sigma$-model RG flow and integrability in wormhole geometries: Evolution of the Morris-Thorne wormhole

 We will take $\Psi(t,\rho)=0$.
 Therefore, the metric (\ref{worm:1}) is reduced to:

 Using the latter metric and the DeTurck vector defined in (\ref{dturk:1}), the RG-2 flow equations (\ref{rg2flow}) become:

 We note that when $\alpha=0$ the Ricci flow, with its correspondent restriction equation, is recovered.
-In the next section, we will solve numerically the equations system (\ref{floweq1})-(\ref{floweq2}).
-For the moment, we start solving the Ricci flow system.
-A first approach was made in \cite{Husain:2008rg}, where the authors reported that for a given family of wormholes there is a criticallity (when $\delta=1.259$).
+In the next section, we will solve numerically the equations system (\ref{floweq1})-(\ref{floweq2}) considering it as a perturbation of the Ricci flow system.
+We will do this by choosing a small $\alpha$ value and studying how the Ricci flow solution deviates perturbatively.
+We start by solving the Ricci flow system.
+A first approach was made in \cite{Husain:2008rg}, where the authors reported that for a given family of wormholes there is a criticality (when $\delta=1.259$).
 This means that the proposed metric remains the same when it is evolved by the Ricci flow.
 Our results confirm this statement, but within a limited given zone.
-However, if the flow evolve further, the throat will always develop a singularity.
-Therefore, the metric \eqref{metric1} does not constitute an integrable/renormalizable model for any $\delta$.
-It is worth to note that in \cite{Husain:2008rg}, combinations of pure finite-difference schemes are employed, while we will use a pseudo-spectral method (appropriate for studying viscous fluids) for comparing the evolution of different initial metrics, under the Ricci and the RG-2 flows, respectively.
-In order to do so, we need to set initial and boundary conditions.\\ The asymptotic flatness in both directions is translated to the Dirichlet conditions
+However, if the flow evolve further, the throat will develop a singularity.
+Therefore, the metric \eqref{metric1} does not constitute an integrable/renormalizable model for the range of $\delta$'s that have been evolved numerically in this work.
+It is worth to note that in \cite{Husain:2008rg}, combinations of pure finite-difference schemes are employed, while we will use a pseudo-spectral method (appropriate for studying viscous fluids) that allows us to comparing the evolution of different initial metrics under the Ricci and the RG-2 flows, respectively.
+In order to proceed with the computations, we set initial and boundary conditions.\\ The asymptotic flatness in both directions is translated to the Dirichlet conditions

 The condition about the existence of the throat is imposed as a Newman condition